JackGoBrr/VersatilleKnowledgeBase/NOT_DONE_Server_dot_properties.md

 - It is __not recommended__ to change the `max-tick-time` value
 - If you change any port values (Such as `query.port`, you must have the port open in your router / host settings)
 - If `allow-nether` is set to `false`, and there is no world folder for the nether, it will not be generated.
+- You must delete the `world` folder and restart the server for the `level-type` variable to take effect.
+- Certain plugins, such as [JoinFullServer](https://www.spigotmc.org/resources/join-full-server.13949/), can bypass the limit if the player has the given permission node.

 ### How to edit the server.properties file
 Soon:tm: